Territories of Life

 Conserva Aves, protecting territories of life

-We are an innovative, audacious, and visionary initiative for effective nature conservation.
-Versatile and dynamic by essence, we adapt to each territory guaranteeing the creation and sustainable management of subnational protected areas.
-Our goal is to safeguard threatened endemic and migratory birds and their habitats.
+We are an innovative, bold, and visionary initiative for effective nature conservation.
+With our versatile and dynamic essence, we adapt to each environment to ensure the creation and sustainable management of subnational protected areas that safeguard threatened endemic and migratory birds and their habitats.

-The Conserva Aves initiative, led by American Bird Conservancy, the National Audubon Society, BirdLife International, and the Red de Fondos Ambientales en Latinoamérica y el Caribe (RedLAC), promotes climate resilience and sustainable development.
+Conserva Aves is led by American Bird Conservancy, National Audubon Society, BirdLife International, and the Latin American and Caribbean Environmental Funds Network (RedLAC), fostering climate resilience and sustainable development.

-Conserva Aves is an inclusive strategy for conservation and response against climate change that benefits birds, biodiversity, and present and future generations.
+Conserva Aves is an inclusive conservation and climate change mitigation strategy benefiting birds, biodiversity, and present and future generations.

 Conserva Aves is synonymous with participation and empowerment.
-One of its main pillars is the active engagement of the local civil, public, and private stakeholders to bring together the sustainable management of new protected areas.
+One of its main pillars is the active engagement of civil, community, public, and private actors to collaborate in the sustainable management of new protected areas.
+This approach also enhances at least two million hectares of existing protected areas.

-Conserva Aves will promote the creation, consolidation, management, and strengthening of 100 or more new local strategic protected areas at the subnational level, regional, municipal, ethnic, and private territories covering more than two million hectares in nine Latin American countries.
+Conserva Aves will promote the creation, consolidation, management, and strengthening of 100 or more new strategic subnational protected areas (regional, municipal, ethnic, and private territories), covering over two million hectares in initially nine Latin American countries.

 About us